 - Repair and replacement costs for your vehicle or other property that was damaged or destroyed in the accident

-Following any tire blowout car accident, contact the Las Vegas tire blowout attorneys of Sam & Ash Injury Law.
+Following any tire blowout car accident, contact a Las Vegas defective tire lawyer at Sam & Ash Injury Law.
 The help you need is just one phone call away.
 We offer a free, confidential consultation to discuss how we can help you recover the money you’re owed for your injuries, your damaged property, and your related expenses.

 When you work with Sam & Ash Injury Law, you’re represented by attorneys who genuinely care about your future.
 We’ve seen the tactics insurers use to avoid paying claims.
 Our experience representing thousands of injured people in Nevada and California helps us stand up to the insurance companies and demand accountability and fair compensation for our clients.